enso-org/enso/docs/language-server/protocol-project-manager.md

 operation also includes spawning an instance of the language server open on the specified project.

+To open a project, an engine version that is specified in project settings needs to be installed.
+If `installMissingComponents` is set, this action will install any missing components, otherwise, an error will be reported if a component is missing.
+A typical usage scenario may consist of first trying to open the project without installing missing components.
+If that fails with the `MissingComponentError`, the client can ask the user if they want to install the missing components and re-attempt the action.

 - **Type:** Request
 - **Direction:** Client -> Server
 - **Connection:** Protocol